Kinematics: Overview

 Kinematics is used in astrophysics to describe the motion of celestial bodies and collections of such bodies.
 In mechanical engineering, robotics, and biomechanics, kinematics is used to describe the motion of systems composed of joined parts (multi-link systems) such as an engine, a robotic arm or the human skeleton.

 Geometric transformations, including so-called rigid transformations, are used to describe the movement of components in a mechanical system, simplifying the derivation of the equations of motion.
 They are also central to dynamic analysis.

 Kinematic analysis is the process of measuring the kinematic quantities used to describe motion.
 In engineering, for instance, kinematic analysis may be used to find the range of movement for a given mechanism and, working in reverse, using kinematic synthesis to design a mechanism for a desired range of motion.
 In addition, kinematics applies algebraic geometry to the study of the mechanical advantage of a mechanical system or mechanism.

 Relativistic kinematics applies the special theory of relativity to the geometry of object motion.
 It encompasses time dilation, length contraction and the Lorentz transformation.
 The kinematics of relativity operates in a spacetime geometry where spatial points are augmented with a time coordinate to form 4-vectors.

-Werner Heisenberg reinterpreted classical kinetics for quantum systems in his 1925 paper "On the quantum-theoretical reinterpretation of kinematical and mechanical relationships".
+Werner Heisenberg reinterpreted classical kinematics for quantum systems in his 1925 paper "On the quantum-theoretical reinterpretation of kinematical and mechanical relationships".
 Dirac noted the similarity in structure between Heisenberg's formulations and classical Poisson brackets.
-In a follow up paper in 1927 Heisenberg showed that classical kinematic notions like velocity and energy are valid in quantum mechanics, but pairs of conjugate kinematic and dynamic quantities cannot be simultaneously measure, a result he called indeterminacy, but which became known as the uncertainty principle.
+In a follow up paper in 1927 Heisenberg showed that classical kinematic notions like velocity and energy are valid in quantum mechanics, but pairs of conjugate kinematic and dynamic quantities cannot be simultaneously measured, a result he called indeterminacy, but which became known as the uncertainty principle.